Highlighting things that our conflict and peacebuilding colleagues are doing that contribute to efforts to address the hyper-polarization problem.

 - Any other work that relates to our topics here that might be of interest to our visitors.

-All submissions are subject to approval.
 We ask only that participants follow a few simple and common sense ground rules:

 - Advocacy projects must reflect an honest effort to be as constructive as possible, trying to understand and work with –or at least not further alienate--adversaries wherever possible.